jenofdoom/academy-responsive-web/README.md

 So far our SCSS is exactly the same as our CSS used to be - we should go through it and update it to use some new tricks that SCSS give us.
 We'll be achieving exactly the same thing, but the file should be shorter, easier to read, and easier to update in the future.
+This time we don't need delete everything in the file, we're just going to move a few things around.

 ### Nesting